Student movements in Korea: 1970–1980

-January 1987 torture and death of Park Jong-Chul
+January 1987 torture and death of Park Jong Chul

-The Chun Doo Hwan administration, oppressed a pro-democracy movement by force of arms.
-In this process, many citizens and students were tortured by the police force.
+The Chun Doo Hwan administration's violent suppression of political demonstrations included the torture of citizens and students by police.

-The torture and death of Park Jong-Chul is one of these cases.
-Although the police announced that this affair was simply a shock death, they later officially admitted to torturing Jong-Chul with water after an autopsy was done on the body.
-After part of the affair's truth was revealed, the opposition party launched a new offense against the Chun Doo Hwan administration.
-A memorial rally related to this affair led to the June Democracy Movement in 1987.
+The funeral of student activist Lee Han-yeol drew a crowd of over 1 million in the streets of Seoul on July 9, 1987.

+Park Jong Chul was a Seoul National University student who died under police custody.
+The death was initially described as one from shock, though it was later revealed in an autopsy that the student had been killed by waterboarding.
+The news triggered a memorial rally and further incited anti-governmental sentiment and protests.

-June 1987 death of Lee Han-Yeol
+June 1987 death of Lee Han Yeol

-As demonstrations intensified, students in Yonsei University swore to take to the field and demonstrated at the university on 9 June 1987.
-During the protest, Yonsei student Lee Han-yeol was seriously injured when a tear gas grenade penetrated his skull and he died on July 5.
-Through these affairs, citizens became distrustful towards the Chun Doo Hwan administration and democratic resistance was extended, with the June Democracy Movement established at the peak.
-The Chun Doo Hwan administration agreed to revise the constitution for a direct election system.
+As demonstrations intensified, students at Yonsei University held a demonstration on a campus field on June 9, 1987.
+During the protest, student Lee Han Yeol was seriously injured by a tear gas grenade penetrating his skull.
+He died from his injuries on July 5, with news of his martyrdom increasing citizens' distrust of the Chun administration.

-Park Mi wrote that "the student generation of the 1980s played a pivotal role in the democratization of South Korean society".
+These events culminated in the June Democracy Movement.
+Chun ultimately agreed to a constitutional revision that established a system of direct election for president.

 Present

 2008 candlelight vigil

 After the discovery of mad cow disease in the United States, a candle light vigil was held to oppose the import of beef into South Korea from the United States.
-In response, the South Korean government suspended the import of beef.
-However, on 11 April 2008 the Lee Myungbak government initiated a deal with the US to restart import of beef.
-This sparked criticism that the government sold the people's life and health.
+In response, the South Korean government initially suspended the import of beef.
+However, on April 11, 2008, the Lee Myung Bak government initiated a deal with the U.S. to resume importation.
+This sparked criticism that the government had "sold the people's life and health".

-On 2 May 2008, students and other citizens held another candle light vigil to show opposition to the beef import.
+On May 2, 2008, students and citizens held another candle light vigil in opposition to beef imports.
 At the first meeting, more than sixty percent of the participants were high school girls.
-The vigil continued for more than a hundred days and the issue finally became political.
-Hundreds of thousands of people participated in the rally during its peak in June and July.
-Finally the government mobilized the police and arrested a large number of participants.
-These people were put on trial for assembly and demonstration, and obstruction of ordinary traffic.
+The vigil continued for more than one hundred days, pushing the issue into political discussion.
+Hundreds of thousands of people participated in the rally during its peak in June and July, to which the government mobilized police and arrested a large number of participants.
+The demonstrators were put on trial for assembly and demonstration, and obstruction of ordinary traffic.